- Hypopigmentation can occur in people of all races but is most noticeable in individuals with darker skin

 The most well known form of hypopigmentation is albinism, which is visually characterized as the absence of darker colors in the hair, skin, and iris of the eye.

-According to a study by the National Center for Biotechnology, albinism affects over 410,000 people globally.
+According to a study by the U.S. National Library of Medicine, albinism affects 1 in 20,000 people globally.

 Albinism is caused by genetic factors and the characteristics are immediately present from birth.
 “People with such disorders are referred to as albinos,” says Pirzada, “Albinos have a completely different genetic makeup when it comes to the production of melanin.
 An abnormal gene restricts the body from producing the chemical.”